 "Related party" does not include any corporation filing a consolidated federal income tax return with the reporting corporation.

-The rules in section 318 apply to the definition of related party with the modifications listed under the definition of 25% foreign shareholder above.
+The rules in section 318 apply to the definition of related party with the modifications listed under the definition of 25% foreign shareholder, earlier.

 A reportable transaction is: